 The following are public sector bodies for the purposes of this Act:

-(a) a Crown corporation or other body that is subject to all or any part of The Crown Corporations Public Review and Accountability Act,
+(a) a Crown corporation or other body that is subject to all or any part of The Crown Corporations Governance and Accountability Act,

 (b) a person or entity owning or operating a hospital as defined in The Hospitals Act,

 (c) a person or entity owning or operating a personal care home as defined in The Health Services Insurance Act,